a-fni/Teleport/README.md

 # Teleport

-Teleport is a personal and fully customisable cloud storage manager.
-Share files and clipboard content across devices seamlessly not compromising privacy, confidentiality and control over all shared data.
+Personal teleportation tool for files and clipboard content across personal devices.

 ## Overview

-Teleport is a project developed to handle file and clipboard sharing across multiple devices leveraging a remote machine used as storage.
-The concept is identical to that of a cloud provider, however by self-hosting your remote storage and using Teleport full control over all stored files is retained, which increases privacy, confidentiality and customisation of the service.
-In particular, one is able to chose the provider of their liking, the amount of storage they require, generally speaking at a lower per GiB price and with potentially also other features included (a personal VPS doesn't provide only storage).
+Teleport is a project developed to handle file and clipboard sharing across multiple devices leveraging a remote machine used as temporary storage.

-A local `~/teleporter` directory will be used to store synchronised data (both downstream and upstream).
-As the name suggests, the directory will act as a teleport device, namely local [...].
+A local directory (by default `$HOME/teleporter/`) will act as a teleportation device: any file placed inside this directory will be teleported to a remote machine (by default under `$HOME/teleporter/`) for future retrieval.
+Other devices can the teleport the files locally from the remote machine with a simple command.

+The same synchronisation operations can be performed also for clipboard content: copied data can be shared easily across devices thanks to teleportation/.

 Some of the intended uses of Teleport are:

 - File synchronisation across devices / file hand-off
-- File sharing
+- File sharing, while retaining full control and privacy
-- Clipboard synchronisation for data sharing
+- Clipboard synchronisation for data sharing (password, api-keys, urls, ...)
-- Remote backup of File

 ## Requirements

-Teleport is fully written in Python and Bash hence is fully compatible out of the box with Unix/Linux operating systems.
+Teleport is fully written in shell hence is fully compatible out of the box with Unix/Linux operating systems.
 The compatibility can be extended on Windows using WSL.

 There are two possible ways to use Teleport:

 - **VPS:** this is the preferred use but requires access to a remote server.
-PORT 22 for ssh/scp opeations must be open and it is suggested to handle connections only via ssh key pairs.
+PORT 22 for ssh/scp operations must be open and it is suggested to handle connections only via ssh key pairs.
-- **LAN:** Teleport may also be used on any local machine with a port 22 open for ssh/scp operations within a local area network, however usage will be restricted and not ubiquitous.
+- **LAN:** Teleport may also be used between machines inside the same local area network, provided the destination machine is hosting an ssh server with port 22 open.
+Note that in this case usage will be limited only to the local network and will not be ubiquitous.

 ## Installation

-To install Teleport simply clone this repository on your local machine and install `xclip` if you also want clipboard synchronisation.
+To install Teleport simply clone this repository on your local machine.

+**Optional but suggested:** in order to be able to also teleport clipboard content ensure one among the following utilities is available locally: `xclip`, `wl-paste`, `pbpaste`.

+Finally, it is highly recommended to add an alias to the local profile:

+`alias tp=PATH_TO_LOCAL_REPOSITORY/teleport.sh`

 ## Configuration

 Prior to usage Teleport should be configured.
-A [...].
+In order to do so either copy the default configuration template `teleporter.default.conf` under `$HOME/.config/teleporter.conf` or run `./teleporter.sh` to automatically generate the configuration file template under `$HOME/.config/teleporter.conf`.
+In both cases it is necessary to manually edit the value of the `REMOTE_MACHINE` variable prior to usage.

 ## Usage